keaaw/howto/lichess-dev.md

 You can tweak user passwords in spamdb by editing lila-db-seed/spamdb/data/uids.txt

-## Accessing server from outside system
+## Accessing server from outside systems
-The default domain needs to be changed from "localhost" to the IP address of the system running lichess-dev: e.g., "192.168.1.18", otherwords the lichess http handler will redirect to "localhost".
+The default domain needs to be changed from "localhost" to the IP address of the system running lichess-dev: e.g., "192.168.1.18", otherwise the lichess http handler will redirect to "localhost".

+Add these lines at the end of lila/conf/application.conf (use your own IP address where you're running lichess-dev):

+net.domain = "192.168.1.18:9663"
+net.socket.domains = [ "192.168.1.18:9664" ]

+And lila-ws needs to be run with csrf.origin set to the net.domain:

+sbt run -Dcsrf.origin=http://192.168.1.18:9663